Shiva1706/ghibli-films-store/README.md

 Install Node and npm using the `npm install` command on your command line.

 ### Setup
-Clone this repository by typing `git clone ` on your terminal.
+Clone this repository by typing `git clone https://github.com/Shiva1706/ghibli-films-store` on your terminal.

 ### Install
 Run `npm install` on your command line.

 ### Usage
-Navigate to the project directory `cd studio_ghibli`, and run `npm start`.
+Navigate to the project directory `cd ghibli films`, and run `npm start`.
 Or, you may view the live demo here:

-### Run tests
-Run `npm test` on your command line.

 ## Show your support